-Pradyuman murder: Gurugram schoolboy's father moves SC seeking guidelines for school students' safety
+Ryan school murder: Gurugram boy's father moves SC seeking guidelines for students' safety - Firstpost

-The father of Ryan International School student Pradyuman Thakur, who was murdered in his school on 8 September, has moved the Supreme Court seeking measures to improve the safety of school students in the country, news reports said.
+The father of the Ryan International School student who was murdered in his school on 8 September, has moved the Supreme Court seeking measures to improve the safety of school students in the country, news reports said.

 Barun Chandra Thakur, the father of the schoolboy, has filed a petition in the apex court asking it to direct authorities to frame guidelines to ensure the safety of school students, DNA reported.
 Along with Thakur, lawyer Abha Singh and other lawyers have also filed petitions in the Supreme Court, according to Dainik Jagran.